greggman/vertexshaderart/DEPLOY.md

 1.  make a new droplet.
 I used a 1gig droplet.

 2. Under "Select Image" click the "Applications" tab and pick the docker image.
+At least version 17

 3. Under "Add SSH Key" pick your key you uploaded